-Steps to add a swap partition in Linux:
+Steps to create and add a swap partition in Linux:

 $ lsblk